The macOS Big Sur 11.5.1 update is already causing problems for some Mac users.

 On top of that, macOS Big Sur users are running into a nasty issue with the Apple News application.
 The popular app is reportedly causing extremely large background downloads for some users.
 If you’re unsure about whether the issue is impacting your machine, you can check in Activity Monitor.

 It’s unclear when or even if Apple will issue a fix so Mac users dealing with the problem are on their own for the foreseeable future.
-Fortunately, there’s a fairly quick manual fix.
+Fortunately, there’s a quick manual fix available.
 Here’s what you need to do in order to fix the problem:

 - Open System Preferences on your Mac.

 - Click on Apple ID in the top right corner of the menu.

 - From there, select iCloud on the left side of the screen.